alexispuckett3/Lab4/Home.md

 **Comment on the limits of op amp circuits with respect to maximum output voltage.**

+An ideal op-amp can output any voltage.
+Although in a real op-amp, it is limited to what the output can deliver.
+These limits are usually right around the positive and negative power supply voltages.
+Output voltage is limited to the maximum and minimum voltage from the power supply.

 **Are the LM741 op amps symmetric i.e. does the positive voltage performance equal the** **negative voltage performance?**